Social Security Offset in L&I Workers’ Comp Benefits

-An offset is a reduction in your benefits when you collect under two systems.
+An offset reduces your benefits when you collect under two systems.
 In Washington State, L&I benefits can be reduced if you also receive Social Security benefits.
 Social Security benefits can be reduced if you receive L&I benefits.
 Find out what the rules are.
-For example only one offset is allowed at a time.
-Find out who will be taking the offset, how much benefits are reduced, and how to calculate your payments.
+For example, only one offset is allowed at a time.
+Find out who will take the offset, how much benefits are reduced, and how to calculate your payments.

-Can you collect Social Security retirement or disability and L&I benefits (Workers Comp) at the same time?
+Can you collect Social Security retirement or disability and L&I benefits (Workers’ Comp) simultaneously?

 Yes, you can collect both Social Security and L&I. This is not double dipping.
 There is a statutory right in Washington State to receive both L&I and Social Security benefits at the same time.
-However when an injured worker qualifies for money compensation benefits under both systems, for some injured workers, the total amount of money you will receive is reduced (offset).
+However, when an injured worker qualifies for monetary compensation benefits under both systems, the total amount of money you will receive is reduced (offset) for some injured workers.
 Some L&I injured workers will get full benefits from both L&I and Social Security.
 Some injured workers will not get full benefits from both L&I and Social Security because some of these benefits will be offset.

 Who gets full benefits from both systems and who is offset?